-- Manage sales and sales target by taking into account the quantity and quality of raw materials and the production plan for the whole year. - Analyze and evaluate the value of Thai baht continuously. - Set credit limit for each customer to prevent risk in case of default. - Visiting Exhibitions both domestic and international to follow the global market situation and find new customers. - Visiting foreign customers to tighten the relationship and a long-term partner. - 4.
-Financial risk: The product sales of the company are mostly for the export, accounting for 95% of the total sales, and mainly traded in the U.S. currency, with some in Euro and Pound sterling currency.
-In 2018, the U.S. Dollar was highly fluctuated and some time weakened rapidly when compared with Thai baht.
+- Manage sales and sales target by taking into account the quantity and quality of raw materials and the production plan for the whole year. - Analyze and evaluate the value of Thai baht continuously. - Set credit limit for each customer to prevent risk in case of default. - Visiting Exhibitions both domestic and international to follow the global market situation and find new customers. - Visiting foreign customers to tighten the relationship and a long-term partner. - The currencies of rivals such as in Indonesia and Philippines have weakened vis-à-vis USD making their products cheaper than Thailand.
+Given this, the company must maintain its high standards and add value to the products to be able to compete.

+4. Financial risk: The product sales of the company are mostly for the export, accounting for 95% of the total sales, and mainly traded in the U.S. currency, with some in Euro and Pound sterling currency.
+In 2019, Thai baht has strengthened considerably against the U.S. Dollar.
 This adversely affected the company's revenues and profits.
-In order to reduce a risk in exchange rate, the company has wisely made forward contracts with the bank.
+In order to reduce exchange rate risk, the company has wisely made forward contracts with the bank.